dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/run-procedures-at-set-intervals-with-wf-timer-component.md

 ---
 # How to: Run Procedures at Set Intervals with the Windows Forms Timer Component

-You might sometimes want to create a procedure that runs at specific time intervals until a loop has finished or that runs when a set time interval has elapsed.
+You can create a procedure that runs at specific time intervals until a loop has finished  or that runs when a set time interval has elapsed.
 The <xref:System.Windows.Forms.Timer> component makes such a procedure possible.

  This component is designed for a Windows Forms environment.
 If you need a timer that is suitable for a server environment, see [Introduction to Server-Based Timers](/previous-versions/visualstudio/visual-studio-2008/tb9yt5e6(v=vs.90)).